utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-pipelines.md

 To add the Postman CLI configuration to your Azure DevOps pipeline, do the following:

-1. Create a new YAML file in your repository, and then edit the file.
+1. Create a new YAML file in your Azure Repos Git repository, and then edit the file.
 1. Add the Postman CLI configuration you copied from Postman to the YAML file:
     * Replace all instances of `$(POSTMAN_API_KEY)` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Commit and push the changes to your remote repository.
 This will automatically start a build in Azure DevOps.